The Cocoa and Forests Initiative Action Plan

 - Engage communities and boost social inclusion.

 The World Cocoa Foundation (WCF); IDH, the Sustainable Trade Initiative; and the Governments of Côte d’Ivoire and Ghana drive the Cocoa & Forests Initiative.
-King Charles III (then known as The Prince of Wales) launched the Initiative in March 2017 and reviewed implementation progress in November 2018.
+King Charles III (then known as The Prince of Wales) launched the Initiative in March 2017.

 Deforestation of tropical rainforests is a major issue in Côte d’Ivoire and Ghana, which together produce nearly two-thirds of the world’s supply of cocoa, the main ingredient in chocolate.
-Côte d'Ivoire and Ghana respectively lost 26% and 9.3% of their humid primary forest between 2002 and 2020, with a significant portion of deforestation attributable to cocoa farming expansion.
+According to Global Forest Watch, between 2002 and 2023, Côte d’Ivoire lost 28% and Ghana 13% of their humid primary forest, with a large portion of this loss attributable to cocoa farming expansion.

 Cocoa provides crucial income to communities in rural West Africa, but farmers are too often faced with poverty.
 Poverty is one of the causes of deforestation.
 Accelerating a transition to sustainable livelihoods is essential for farmers’ economic security and a healthy planet.